• Recipes

 Adding all ingredients to the pot.

-This is a very thick chili.
-Thin to your taste with beef broth or beer near the end of cooking.
+• Thick vs. thin – this makes a thick chili.
+Thin with a splash of beef broth or beer near the end of cooking if you prefer.

 Save this recipe!